BabylonJS/Documentation/content/features/featuresDeepDive/animation/animation_introduction.md

 ## An Introduction to Animation

 However animation is achieved it has to take into account the action wanted, timing, the number of frames needed to produce the required fluidity and key points within the sequence.
-To help understand howBabylon.js goes about animation how animation is achieved.
+This introduction should help to understand how Babylon.js goes about animations and how they are achieved.

 Animations are produced by a sequence of images, _frames_, which are displayed one after the other.
 This sequence of _frames_ can be individual drawings or for, stop motion animation, photographs of models that are moved slightly frame by frame